SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 Find the process resulting in a problematic state.

-- For human processes and unexpected processes, analyse the process itself.
+- For human processes, focus on the process itself.
-- For expected processes, analyse the good process, and check which component is problematic.
+- For stable processes, focus on the before state.

+==A macroscopic human action will trigger an underlying microscopic stable process, so until the problem is the presence or absence of the whole object due to human processes like the case of keys lost or garbage introduced, always start from stable process and find problematic components.==

 #### Trouble Shooting